How to build a notification center into your Android app

 Next, refactor the MainActivity to “BaseApplication” and make BaseApplication extend Application.
 Add BaseApplication to the AndroidManifest.xml in the <application> tag:

 The only thing we will do in the BaseApplication is initialize the UIKit.
-To save time, we won’t create a loginUI, so we will just hardcode the values for userID/AccessToken.
-To complete this, you must grab your app_id from the Sendbird Dashboard.
+To save time, we won’t create a loginUI so that we will hardcode the values for userID/AccessToken.
+To complete this, you must grab your app_id from the Sendbird dashboard.

 Connecting with a user in your Android app